iankorf/MCB185-2023/Unit0/README.md

 We will not be using IDEs in this class.
 One of the goals of the class is for you to become Unix savvy, so I want you using the terminal as much as possible.

 Another useful technology we won't be using is Jupyter.
-Notebook computing is very useful, but it doesn't lend itself to creating distributable software.
+Notebook computing is very powerful and intuitive, but it doesn't lend itself to creating distributable software.
 It also isolates you from Unix.

 ### Editor Customization ###